Wouter Basson: TRC investigation

 In 1993 the Office of Serious Economic Offences (OSEO) began to investigate Basson's business dealings in an unheard of seven-year forensic audit.
 In 1995 the South African government hired Basson to work for Transnet, a transportation and infrastructure company and possibly for other more secretive jobs.
 The US and UK governments suspected that during his visits to Libya between 1993 and 1995, Basson might have sold chemical and biological weapons secrets.
 In 1995, the government of Nelson Mandela rehired Basson as an army surgeon, allegedly due to US and UK pressure and possibly because the government wanted to keep an eye on him.

 In 1996, South Africa's Truth and Reconciliation Commission (TRC) began to investigate the SADF and determined that the army had probably used lethal toxins against ANC activists.
 Basson was connected to many of these attacks.
 In 1997, the CIA told the South African government that Basson intended to leave the country.
 When Basson was arrested in a sting operation in Pretoria in 1997, he had 1000 ecstasy tablets with him.
 At the time, he had hundreds of secret Project Coast documents in his car.
 TRC began to investigate Project Coast which led them to suspect that Basson had sold his secrets to governments of countries like Libya and Iraq.
-In 1997 they asked the help of the Netherlands Institute for Southern Africa (NIZA) whose investigation report was included in the Truth Commission Files.
+In 1997 they asked for the help of the Netherlands Institute for Southern Africa (NIZA) whose investigation report was included in the Truth Commission Files.

-At the same time, the Office for Serious Economic Offences, the National Intelligence Agency (NIA) and the Gauteng Attorney-General's Special Investigation Team investigated Basson's affairs.
+At the same time, the Office for Serious Economic Offences, the National Intelligence Agency (NIA), and the Gauteng Attorney-General's Special Investigation Team investigated Basson's affairs.
 Conflict of interest slowed down the Commission investigation but the TRC gained more information from OSEO.
 Basson appeared before the TRC on 31 July 1998 and gave evidence for 12 hours.
 While his lawyers constantly interrupted the questioning with legal technicalities, the Commission determined that Basson had been the primary decision maker in Project Coast and should be put on trial.